 The accrediting body for Colleges of Veterinary Medicine in the United States is the Council on Education (COE) of the American Veterinary Medical Association (AVMA).
-The most recent site visit by the COE at the University of Illinois was in the spring of 2013, after which the College again was afforded “full accreditation.”
+The most recent site visit by the COE at the University of Illinois was in the fall of 2020, after which the College again was afforded “full accreditation.”

 Requirements for Graduation

 The Illinois Board of Higher Education and the University of Illinois Board of Trustees have approved the requirements for graduation.
 In order to graduate, each veterinary student must complete 156 total semester hours, of which 8 are elective and the remainder are core requirements.

 - Licensing Requirements for the State of Illinois

 - The University of Illinois at Urbana-Champaign College of Veterinary Medicine has determined that our curriculum meets the educational requirements for licensure in the state of Illinois.
 We are unable to determine if the curriculum meets the educational requirements for any of the remaining U.S. states and jurisdictions.
 Please go to https://www.online.uillinois.edu/resources/sara.asp to find your state’s requirements, resources and contact information.
 You are encouraged to contact the appropriate licensing agency for your location or wherever you desire to be licensed to seek information and additional guidance.
 Please be aware that there may be licensure requirements in addition to an academic program’s curriculum.

 Note: This disclosure is being made in compliance with federal regulation 34 CFR §668.43 and the State Authorization and Reciprocity Agreements Manual.

 - In order to avoid academic penalty, students must withdraw from class(es) before the official University drop date.
 View the Academic Calendar